stateofca/opencred/README.md

 ```

 #### Configuring Audit
 You can add auditing support to OpenCred to ensure that a VP token presented in the past was valid at the time it was presented.
 The VP token can be one of two formats: (1) JWT or (2) Data Integrity.
 In order to enable this feature, use the boolean field `audit.enable` and the array field `audit.fields` in the config file.
-Additionally, you may optionally configure the boolean field `reCaptcha.enable`, the numeric field `reCaptcha.version`, the string field `reCaptcha.siteKey`, and the array field `reCaptcha.pages` (more on these later).
+Additionally, you may optionally configure the following fields: `reCaptcha.enable` (boolean), `reCaptcha.version` (number), `reCaptcha.siteKey` (string), `reCaptcha.secretKey` (string), and `reCaptcha.pages` (array) (more on these later).
 Here is a sample audit configuration:

 ```yaml
 audit: